Best Trade Careers for Women (2026 Strategic Guide)

 Category 1: The High Earners (Best for Pay)

 For women whose primary objective is maximizing income.
-These roles often require high technical aptitude and rigorous apprenticeships.
+These roles often require strong technical aptitude and rigorous apprenticeships.

 1. Elevator and Escalator Installer/Repairer